|

 (A) Establishing guidelines for

-selection of location.
+selection of a location.
+Prior

 (B) Ensuring that the equipment is regularly